For my part, I travel not to go anywhere, but to go. I travel for travel's sake. The great affair is to move.

 Danger

-From Friedrich Nietzsche, philosopher
+From Friedrich Nietzsche

 He who fights with monsters might take care lest he thereby become a monster.